 This letter should still be dynamic to avoid looking generic.

 Targeted cover letters are more impressive and powerful because they are so specific and when it lands on the potential employer’s decide it stands out.
 You know the company, the decision maker’s name, the position sought, and the message you want to send.
 It will help determine what skills the company desires and its philosophy and changes within the organization.
 Gather what information you can and use this to your advantage, demonstrating to the employer how you can be a great asset.

 Networking to uncover job leads accounts for nearly 85% of job opportunities and offers.
 It’s important to set up a network of friends, acquaintances, and other professional contacts.

 When addressing your letter, try to include the contact’s name in the opening paragraph to attract the reader’s attention and add credibility.

 Broadcast Cover Letter

 The broadcast cover letter is a simple but effective variation.
-Much of the information will be taken from your resume since the purpose of the letter is to replace the resume.
+A lot of the information used will be taken from your resume since the letter’s purpose is to replace the resume.
 This type of letter often generates a telephone interview with a potential employer, even though the employer will usually request a proper resume.